giannimonaco/DREAMChallenge_Deconvolution/README.md

 The output file "prediction.csv" will be generated in the working directory.
 The run time on a normal laptop or desktop computer is only a few seconds

 ## License
-This software is released under an MIT License.
+This software is released under the MIT License.